nautobot/nautobot/nautobot/docs/index.md

 <img src="assets/nautobot_logo.svg" class="logo">
 <!-- markdownlint-enable MD033 -->

-Nautobot is an open source Network Source of Truth and Network Automation Platform.
-Nautobot was initially developed as a fork of NetBox (v2.10.4), which was originally created by Jeremy Stretch at DigitalOcean and by the NetBox open source community.
+Nautobot is an open source Network Source of Truth and Network Automation Platform built as a web application atop the [Django](https://www.djangoproject.com/) Python framework with a [PostgreSQL](https://www.postgresql.org/) or [MySQL](https://www.mysql.com) database.

 ## Key Use Cases